Allegheny-Computer-Science-111-S2018/cs111s2018-lab2-starter/writing/reflection.md

-# Reflection by Gregory M. Kapfhammer
+# Reflection by Janyl Jumadinova

-This lab required me to write a program called `TipCalculator`
+This lab required me to write a program called `TipCalculator`.